The Burning Maze

-The story follows the Greek god Apollo, turned into a human teenager named Lester Papadopoulos, in his quest to free five oracles of Ancient Greece from Triumvirate Holdings, a group of three evil Roman Emperors, in order to regain his immortality.
+The story follows the Greek god Apollo, who has been turned into a human teenager named Lester Papadopoulos, in his quest to free five oracles of Ancient Greece from Triumvirate Holdings, a group of three evil Roman Emperors, in order to regain his immortality.
 Joined by the demigod Meg McCaffrey and the satyr Grover Underwood, Apollo goes to the Labyrinth in search of the Oracle of Erythraea, the next Oracle to be rescued.

-The novel was published in hardcover, audiobook, ebook, and large-print editions and the cover was illustrated by John Rocco.
+The novel was published in hardcover, audiobook, ebook, and large-print editions, and the cover was illustrated by John Rocco.
 The Burning Maze received positive reviews from critics, who praised Apollo's narration and the book's humor.
 It was a bestseller on Amazon.

 Plot summary

 The story begins a few days after the events of the previous book, "The Dark Prophecy".
 Apollo, in the body of the 16-year-old Lester Papadopoulos, ventures through the Labyrinth with 12-year-old Meg McCaffrey and the satyr, Grover Underwood in a bid to find the third emperor of the Triumvirate Holdings.
 As the trio face a continuous attack of Strix, Grover unleashes the cry of Pan, the lost god of the wild, and brings them to Aeithales, which is later revealed to be Meg's former home, in Palm Springs, California.
 Mellie, the wife of the satyr Gleeson Hedge, asks Apollo and Grover to go and check up on Hedge, who is in an army surplus store nearby.
 The duo goes there, only to face Naevius Sutorius Macro.
 They escape, when seemingly, a horse, comes and contacts somebody.
 They head back, and Apollo reveals that the horse is Incitatus, and the third emperor is Caligula, the most feared and bloodthirsty Roman emperor, famous for his murderous reign and insanity.
-Apollo and Meg along with Piper face Medea in the Labyrinth and defeat her with a poison dart and decide to steal Caligula 's shoes.

 Mellie reveals that Jason Grace and Piper McLean had gone into the Labyrinth.
 Apollo and Meg pick up Piper, who is moving away to Tahlequah, Oklahoma, and Jason, who is at school and occasionally has fights with monsters disguised as teachers.
 Jason secretly tells Apollo that he had met with Herophile, the sibyl inside the Labyrinth, who told him that when the next time the duo comes, one of them will die.
 Fearing Piper's demise, Jason keeps this to himself.